 1. At First, update your Network Driver.

-3. If the error is occurring only in Google Chrome, use a different browser.
+3. Use a different browser if the error occurs only in Google Chrome.
 And if that browser works, Delete and reinstall Google Chrome to solve your problem.

 See Also: –